-class: center, middle # Course Introduction ## CS291A: Scalable Internet Services ### Dr. Bryce Boe --- # About Me * UCSB CS Alum (BS: 2008, Ph.D.: 2014) * 6th time teaching this course (was CS290B in Fall 2015) * Staff Software Engineer, Tech Lead at AppFolio * Many years of web development and operations experience * First web page using HTML in 1996 * Learned PHP and MySQL around 2002 * Member of [Order of the Overflow](https://www.oooverflow.io/) (current DEF CON CTF organizing team) --- # My Teammates "Pear" Programming * Took this course in Winter 2009 (CS290N at the time) ![Jon and Adam 'Pear' Programming](pear_programming.png) --- # Course Improvements If you notice an issue with or wish to make an improvement to any of the course content (e.g., slides, web pages) please edit them and make a pull request.
+class: center, middle # Course Introduction ## CS291A: Scalable Internet Services ### Dr. Bryce Boe --- # About Me * UCSB CS Alum (BS: 2008, Ph.D.: 2014) * 7th (and final) time teaching this course (was CS290B in Fall 2015) * Currently Staff Software Engineer, Tech Lead at AppFolio since 2014 * Will be Senior Security Software Engineer at Netflix beginning in December * Many years of web development and operations experience * First web page using HTML in 1996 * Learned PHP and MySQL around 2002 * Member of [Order of the Overflow](https://www.oooverflow.io/) (former DEF CON CTF organizing team) --- # My Teammates "Pear" Programming * Took this course in Winter 2009 (CS290N at the time) ![Jon and Adam 'Pear' Programming](pear_programming.png) --- # Nevena Golubovic - UCSB CS Alum (Ph.D.: 2019) - Software Engineer at AppFolio since 2020 - Took this course in 2013 (CS290B) - Responsibilities: - Cover a few lectures - Directly support a few primary project teams - Generally provide support to student questions --- # Course Improvements If you notice an issue with or wish to make an improvement to any of the course content (e.g., slides, web pages) please edit them and make a pull request.
 Website source:

 --- class: center middle ![Cloudflare November 2, 2020](cloudflare_1120.png)